ericmandel/js9app/README.md

 What is it?
 -----------

-The js9-3.x.y.pkg file in the dist subdirectory of this repository allows you to install a self-contained Mac desktop app for the JS9 image display program.
+You can install a self-contained Mac desktop app for the JS9 image display program.

 Of course, the full version at https://github.com/ericmandel/js9